w3c-fedid/FedCM/explainer/cookies.md

 </fencedframe>
 ```

-In this formulation, the web bundle is a static (yet personalized) bundle that can be displayed on page load but can't have any uncontrolled communication outwards (e.g. over the network or over in-browser features, like postMessage).
+In this example, the web bundle is a static (yet personalized) bundle that can be displayed on page load but can't have any uncontrolled communication outwards (e.g. over the network or over in-browser features, like `postMessage`).

 The IDP-controlled fenced frame can communicates back with the RP with a high-level API (in replacement of the low-level `postMessage`) too (which isn't allowed in a fenced frame):